kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

                        bash
            (1)   (2)     (4)
 user <---> xterm <--->   cat

 ```

 Again, pretty simple.
 In this unrealistic model (2) is "just a file" xterm and cat exchange plain text.

 In reality, things are slightly more complicated.
-The simple scheme of "using a bidirectional filehandle to exchange plain text" is extended with more features to provide a better user experience.
-Additional features are:
+Evolution extended the simple scheme of "using a bidirectional filehandle to exchange plain text" to implement additional features:

 1. TUI interfaces.
 The terminal can draw characters at an arbitrary part of the screen; command-line tools can ask capabilities of the terminal and can handle window resize;
 2. job control.
 Shell organizes processes into logical groups which can be paused/resumed or stopped altogether;
 3. access control for the filehandle (2).
-Bash has a feature to spawn background processes, this might lead to a situation when two processes are writing their output into the same filehandle (2) at the same time; there should be some access control mechanism;
+Bash has a feature to spawn background processes.
+This might lead to a situation when two processes are writing their output into the same filehandle (2) at the same time; there should be some access control mechanism;
 4. "fixing" stupid tools which believe that the terminal is just a file with plain text; so that those tools look and feel better.

 ## User input